Acceptance And Commitment Therapy (ACT)

 Determining your values

-Goal setting is an important component of ACT therapy.
+Goal setting is an important component of acceptance and commitment therapy.
 Being mindful more often can help you clarify the important goals in your life that you would like to achieve, however big or small.
 It could be publishing a book or surrounding yourself with happier people.
 Maybe you want to go a full day without panicking, or you want to be able to get into your work without mental disruption.
 What habits would you like to curb that are holding you back?

 iStock/kali9